zsq978663747/Documentation/BOSCoreTechnicalWhitePaper.md

 # Conclusion

-The goal of the BOS Network is to build an EOSIO ecosystem that supports more DApps and solve real-world problems through the usage of blockchain technology.
+The goal of the BOS Network is to build an EOSIO ecosystem that supports more DApp and solve real-world problems through the usage of blockchain technology.
 From the perspective of the evolution of the blockchain, in addition to becoming the preferred base chain for DApps, the BOS Network aims to serve as a intermediary circulation chain for various heterogeneous chain coins or tokens, and as a "free port" in the blockchain world.
 The BOS Network comes from the community and will better develop through the joint eﬀorts of the community.

 # References